OSGeo/PROJ/docs/source/apps/geod.rst

 .. option:: -I

     Specifies that the inverse geodesic computation is to be performed.
-May be used with execution of geod as an alternative to invgeod execution.
+May be used with execution of :program:`geod` as an alternative to :program:`invgeod` execution.

 .. option:: -a

     Latitude and longitudes of the initial and terminal points, forward and back azimuths and distance are output.

-.. option:: -ta
+.. option:: -t<a>

-    A specifies a character employed as the first character to denote a control line to be passed through without processing.
+    Where *a* specifies a character employed as the first character to denote a control line to be passed through without processing.

 .. option:: -le